Internet-Draft vcon primer November 2024

 • Digital identifiers: IP address (in some jurisdictions like California).

-• Financial Data: financial account number or credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
+• Financial Data: financial account number, credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.

 • Protected characteristics: Race, religion, disability, sexual orientation, national origin, etc.